ZhymabekRoman/audfprint-enhanced/README.md

 audfprint-enhanched
 =========

 This fork includes HDF support.
-And some minor code speedup improvements.
+And some code speedup.

 Before: